pnnl/BoreholeFlow/README.txt

-This folder contains Python functions to perform analysis and scripts to create figures in the paper:
+This repository contains Python functions to perform analysis and scripts to create figures in the paper:

 Day-Lewis, F.D., Mackley, R.D., and Thompson, J., Interpreting Concentrations Sampled from Long-Screened Wells in the Presence of Borehole Flow:
 An Inverse Modeling Approach

+Dependencies:
-Install quad prog: pip install quadprog https://pypi.org/project/quadprog/
+To install quad prog: pip install quadprog https://pypi.org/project/quadprog/

 Contents: